Connect with us

 In the war in Ukraine, what have drones accomplished at these three levels?

-Mounting evidence, my own research as a military scholar who studies drone warfare, suggests that drones have delivered some tactical and operational successes for both Ukraine and Russia.
+Mounting evidence, including my own research as a military scholar who studies drone warfare, suggests that drones have delivered some tactical and operational successes for both Ukraine and Russia.
 Yet they are strategically ineffective.
 Despite its increasing use of drones, Ukraine has not dislodged Russia from the Donbas region, and Russia has not broken Ukraine’s will to resist.

 Drone warfare in Ukraine